ChuTungDuongg/Traffic-Light-Detection-CS231-UIT-Final-/README.md

 3. Run all cells to generate train/validation splits, extract features (HOG or VGG16), train SVM/SGD models, and log metrics/plots.
 4. The notebook saves trained artifacts to `outputs/` (e.g., `svm_hog.joblib` and `hog_config.json`).

+For a purely scriptable path (no notebook), you can reuse the feature and training helpers inside `features_hog.py` and `dataset_lisa.py` to assemble your own pipeline.

-For additional comparisons, open `Ablation_study.ipynb` and execute selected cells to reproduce the feature/classifier ablations.
+For additional comparisons, open `ablation_study_light.ipynb` and execute selected cells to reproduce the feature/classifier ablations.

 ## 🎛️ Gradio demo
 Run the interactive patch/classification demo once a trained model exists in `outputs/`: